Strapping Young Lad (album)

-Strapping Young Lad (occasionally referred to as SYL) is the eponymous third album by Canadian heavy metal band Strapping Young Lad.
+Strapping Young Lad (occasionally referred to as SYL) is the third album by Canadian extreme metal band Strapping Young Lad.
 It was released on February 11, 2003.

 Background

 In December 2001 Townsend announced that, contrary to his earlier public statements, a new Strapping Young Lad album would be released in 2002.
 He emphasized that he was not "forcing" his product upon fans to generate record sales, arguing that his band—and its contract with Century—was never a lucrative endeavour.
 Instead, Townsend's motivation was the "creative anger" sparked by the September 11, 2001 attacks and further cultivated during their 2001 tour, although Townsend would later downplay this as a factor.
 For the first time, the album would be a product of collaborative writing; the band wrote "about half" of the material on the 2001 Foot in Mouth Tour, and the rest at home, starting January 2002.
 After playing a small number of festivals in 2002, Strapping Young Lad entered the studio in September of that year, to record their third album.